Indianapolis Colts Should Unleash Marlon Mack In 2017 NFL Season [Opinion]

 — Josh Mensch (@JoshMenschNFL) August 20, 2017

 Gore is heading into the final stages of his career and appeared to slow down a bit last season.
-He did rush for 1,025 yards, but injuries are beginning to nag more and he has lost most of his big play potential.
+He did rush for 1,025 yards, but injuries are beginning to nag more, and he has lost most of his big play potential.
 Big plays are something that Mack is more than capable of bringing to a needy Colts’ offense.

 At this point in time, it appears that the Colts could be without franchise quarterback Andrew Luck to start the season.
 That has not been confirmed to this point, but the running game will have to step up in a big way if backup quarterback Scott Tolzien is forced to start at any point in 2017.
 Gore certainly will not be able to handle that large of a load by himself.